pyrevitlabs/pyRevit/pyRevitBlogPost.md

 A couple of scripts help you select object more efficiently in Revit.
 They are similar to the M+, M-, buttons on calculators where you can add or deduct values from memory and read the final value using the MR button.

-Under the ***pyRevit*** tab, you'll find MAppend, MAppendOverwrite, MRead, MDeduct, and MClear buttons that add, add and overwite, read, deduct, and clear the contents of the selection memory.
+Under the ***pyRevit*** tab, you'll find MAppend, MAppendOverwrite, MRead, MDeduct, and MClear buttons that add, add and overwrite, read, deduct, and clear the contents of the selection memory.
 Using these tools, you can navigate between multiple views and select objects, add them to the memory and when you're done, recall the selection.
 These tools work really well in combination with other selection tools under ***pyRevit*** tab.
 See images here for the tools and tooltips.

 Each tooltip shows the button name, the script that the button is assciated with and a description of what the script does.